How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 Treatment efficacy

-Although the exact efficacy of TMS is not known, as it is still viewed as a fledgling practice, some studies have shown that it can demonstrate consistency in treating patients with depression.
-Additionally, as discussed below, TMS can be used to treat certain other mental health conditions.
+Although the exact efficacy of TMS therapy is not known, as it is still viewed as a fledgling practice, some studies have shown that it can demonstrate consistency in treating patients with depression.
+Additionally, as discussed below, TMS therapy can be used to treat certain other mental health conditions.

 Who is TMS for?